About us: history, genealogy, Americana Catalog

 Yes, the volume does include all of the expected parish history ingredients: the list of clergy and Wardens, by year, but also all the Vestry members.
 Not just the name of the actual architect, but also why he was the architect instead of the architect the parish claimed for many years.
 A bit of unexpected history of the neighbors: did you know that Trinity is the closest Episcopal parish church to a major auto racing venue in North America?
 It is, and there is a lot of history there as one might expect -- and not all of it is pretty or uplifting.
 Other parish churches in the area, both Episcopal and other denominations?
 This book has them and considers the interaction of Trinity with them over the years.

 Trinity Lime Rock is still there, still functioning, and has a major history about it in print.
-It is available from Amazon or Barnes & Noble -- just look for "Trinity Lime Rock in Context" on either site, and you'll find it.
+It is available from Amazon or Barnes & Noble -- just look for "Trinity Lime Rock in Context" by name at either of these fine booksellers and you'll find it.

 Read more about it in our blog HERE.